Políticas del Indes OnlineIndes Online Policy

 INDES will not share or transfer any data or personal information related to our users to a third party.
 The information obtained across the Web Site shall solely be transferred in cases where the user is specifically informed and in agreement.

-We would also like to inform you that comments or any other information published by you in our forums, wikis and other site areas designed for public communications use or communications between registered members may be downloaded by other visitors of this site.
+We would also like to inform you that comments or any other information published by you in your profile, forums, wikis and other site areas designed for public communications use or communications between registered members may be downloaded by other visitors of the course.

 Any user may exercise all rights of access, rectification, cancellation and opposition.
 To exercise these rights, Users can send an e-mail to the following form: INDES HELP.